Dense associative memory for Gaussian distributions

 \textit{Can associative memories be generalized to store and retrieve probability\\ distributions, rather than deterministic vectors?} \end{quote}

 We address this question in the setting of Gaussian distributions.
 Let $\mathcal{N}(\mu_i,\Sigma_i)$, $i=1,\dots,N$, be the target distributions.
 Endowed with the \emph{Bures--Wasserstein geometry} \citep{asuka2011wasserstein,lambert2022variational,diao2023forward}, Gaussians inherit a Riemannian structure from the Wasserstein-2 distance that captures both mean and covariance, providing a natural notion of similarity.
 Our goal is to design a \emph{dense associative memory (DAM)} that robustly stores $\{\mathcal{N}(\mu_i,\Sigma_i)\}_{i=1}^N$ and retrieves the correct distribution from noisy or partial queries, thus extending classical DAMs from $\mathbb{R}^d$ to the non-Euclidean space of probability measures while retaining high capacity and robust retrieval.

-Towards that, we make the following \textbf{contributions} in this work: \begin{enumerate}[noitemsep,leftmargin=-0.01in] \item \textbf{Wasserstein LSE energy functional.} We propose a novel energy formulation defined directly on the (Bures)-Wasserstein space, generalizing classical DAM energies to probability densities (see Section~\ref{Section:EnergyFunction}). \item \textbf{Exponential storage capacity.} We prove that our model achieves storage capacity exponential in the dimensionality of the ambient space, extending classical vectorial results to the Gaussian distribution setting (see Theorem~\ref{Thm:StorageCap}). \item \textbf{Retrieval guarantees.} We establish bounds on the fidelity of retrieval under noisy query distributions, providing explicit dependence on the Wasserstein distance between stored and perturbed densities (see Section~\ref{sec:retgua}). \item \textbf{Empirical validation.} Through experiments on synthetic Gaussian datasets and real-data experiments on probabilistic word embeddings, we demonstrate that the proposed model achieves accurate retrieval and exhibits robustness predicted by our theoretical analysis. (see Section~\ref{sec:exp}) \end{enumerate}
+Toward that end, we make the following \textbf{contributions} in this work: \begin{enumerate}[noitemsep] \item \textbf{Wasserstein LSE energy functional.} We propose a novel energy formulation defined directly on the (Bures)-Wasserstein space, generalizing classical DAM energies to probability densities (see Section~\ref{Section:EnergyFunction}).
+We provide detailed theoretical comparisons between Bures-Wasserstein DAM and a natural baseline--performing Euclidean DAM on the mean and covariance matrix stacked as a vector--highlighting differences in separation conditions, fixed-point analysis, and basin geometry (see Remarks~\ref{Remark1} and \ref{Remark2}). \item \textbf{Exponential storage capacity.} We prove that our model achieves storage capacity exponential in the dimensionality of the ambient space, extending classical vectorial results to the Gaussian distribution setting (see Theorem~\ref{Theorem:StorageCapacityMain}). \item \textbf{Retrieval guarantees.} We establish bounds on the fidelity of retrieval under noisy query distributions, providing explicit dependence on the Wasserstein distance between stored and perturbed densities (see Section~\ref{sec:retgua}). \item \textbf{Empirical validation.} Through experiments on synthetic Gaussian datasets and real-data experiments on Gaussian word, sentence, and image Gaussian embeddings applied to standard benchmark datasets, we demonstrate that the proposed model achieves accurate retrieval and exhibits the robustness predicted by our theoretical analysis. (see Section~\ref{Section:NumericalExperiments}) \end{enumerate}

 By extending dense associative memories from vectors to probability densities, our work lays a foundation for \emph{distributional memory architectures} in generative AI.
 Such memories can store, recall, and manipulate probabilistic objects, enabling memory-augmented probabilistic reasoning and uncertainty-aware generative computation.